 All Dog Names is the place to find virtually every possible name ever given to a pet.

 Bella Online features a list of unique dog names from A to Z — many are quite creative.

 Dog Names USA maintains a directory of 6,000 unique puppy names — including some interesting categories to help you “think outside the box” (like “good sports names”, “unusual car names”, “names from movies & TV”, “drink-related names”, etc.)

 BabyCenter offers some creative naming suggestions, such as adding an apostrophe to your dog’s name, naming them after a food (like Gwyneth Paltrow did) or a celebrity (like Joaquin, Kanye), and many other creative categories.

 Rover has a fun dog name generator that combines your own name and the year you were born to find the best dog name.

 Due to the fact that pet names are often derived from baby names, you may find the following baby naming tools helpful.

-- Check out these unique Baby Name Tools that can also be used to help you find names for your pet.
+- Check out Babble’s unique Baby Name Tools that can also be used to help you find names for your pet.

-- BabyCenter’s Baby Name Finder helps you find names by first letter, last letter, or number of syllables as well.
+- BabyCenter’s Baby Name Finder helps you find unique puppy names by first letter, last letter, or number of syllables as well.

 Parents are choosing such common nouns, mythological characters and concepts as Destiny, Chance, Jupiter and Freedom — all of which could pass for pet monikers. — Pamela Redmond Satran, author of “Cool Names for Babies”